deepanshs/csdmpy/docs/examples/multiple_datasets/meteorological.rst

     >>> y[2].name
     'Wind velocity'

-To visualize the vector data, we use matplotlib streamline plot.
+which represents the wind velocity, and requires a vector visualization routine.
+To visualize the vector data, we use the matplotlib quiver plot.

-.. tip:: **Plotting a vector quiver plot**
+.. tip:: **Vector quiver plot**

   .. doctest::